Robinlovelace/open-gat/README.md

-geographically specific recommendations (e.g. “build this way here”) and long-term strategies guided by citywide, regional and even national visions (e.g. “imagine the benefits of making the city free from private cars by 2030”).
+geographically specific recommendations (e.g. “build this way here”) and long-term strategies guided by citywide, regional and even national visions (e.g. “imagine the benefits of making the city free from private cars by 2030”) and policy drivers.
 The rewards can be great: transport planners who have designed — and helped to implement — plans appropriate to the needs of an area leave a legacy that will benefit people and the environment for generations to come.\[1\]

 Transport planning can be considered as “more of an art than a technique”, although *good* transport plans also rely on robust